Echelon9/soulride/readme-linux.txt

 You must have 3D hardware, with a working OpenGL driver (e.g. Mesa, NVidia's proprietary driver, etc).
-You must also have SDL installed (http://www.libsdl.org) to run the "soulride" executable, although the "soulride-static" executable does not require SDL to be installed.
+You must also have SDL 2.0 installed (http://www.libsdl.org) to run the "soulride" executable, although the "soulride-static" executable does not require SDL 2.0 to be installed.

-The executables "soulride" and "soulride-static" are the same, except that "soulride" is dynamically linked against SDL, SDL_mixer and the C++ standard library, while "soulride-static" is statically linked against those libraries.
+The executables "soulride" and "soulride-static" are the same, except that "soulride" is dynamically linked against SDL2, SDL2_mixer and the C++ standard library, while "soulride-static" is statically linked against those libraries.